Lokesh-K-Haralakatta/BoT-Java-SDK/README.md

    - For all the above described steps, the default log files location is **`/tmp/java-sdk-*.log`**
    - Go to the [Maker Portal](https://maker.bankingofthings.io/login) under the tab **`Statistics -> Customers -> Click on Customer ID field`** to view the connected devices
    - Go to the [Maker Portal](https://maker.bankingofthings.io/login) to check the autonomous payments status under the tab **`Statistics -> Actions -> Payments -> Click on the Action Name`** to view the action statistics
+   - Run `make rerest` to remove the existing configurations before going with fresh `make configure`

  ## Getting Started with SDK as a Java Library
  ### Build the BoT-Java-SDK Jar